Email: d-ritchie@bethel.edu

 Areas of expertise

-Ritchie teaches courses in British literature and specializes in the 18th century.
-In 2002, he guided Bethel's efforts to begin a Humanities Program, a team-taught, 4-course introduction to the Western tradition.
-In 2006, he won Bethel's Faculty Excellence Award for Teaching.
-He has edited 2 books on Edmund Burke and has written 2 books of literary criticism, "Reconstructing Literature in an Ideological Age" (Eerdmans 1996) and "The Fullness of Knowing: Modernity and Postmodernity from Defoe to Gadamer" (Baylor 2010).
+Daniel Ritchie specializes in 18th century literature and has a broad interest in the relation of faith and literature.
+He has edited two books on Edmund Burke and has written two books of literary criticism, "Reconstructing Literature in an Ideological Age" (Eerdmans 1996) and "The Fullness of Knowing: Modernity and Postmodernity from Defoe to Gadamer" (Baylor 2010).

 Quote